Q: How do I decide which siding material to use?

 Q: Do you offer matching trim and accessories for my siding installation?

 Yes.
-D & M Roofing LLC offers many trim packages to complete your home’s siding makeover.
+D&M Roofing offers many trim packages to complete your home’s siding makeover.

 Call the Akron Siding Professionals for an Estimate

-Contact D & M Roofing LLC for a free siding estimate today by calling (330) 852-3800 or completing our online quote request form.
+Contact D&M Roofing for a free siding estimate today by calling (330) 852-3800 or completing our online quote request form.